-Electrical transmission system operators may be either independent system operators (ISOs), which usually operate within a single state, or regional transmission organizations (RTOs) that cover wider areas crossing state lines.
+Electrical transmission system operators may be either independent system operators (ISOs), which can operate within a single state or across multiple states, or regional transmission organizations (RTOs) that cover wider areas crossing state lines.
 An ISO operates the region’s electricity grid, administers the region’s wholesale electricity markets and provides reliability planning for the region’s bulk electricity system.

-FIG. 3.
-Map of continental US wholesale electricity markets, ISOs and RTOs, 2017.
+FIG. 2.
+Map US wholesale electricity markets, ISOs and RTOs.

 1.2.3.
 Main indicators

 |Total||4 052 667||4 294 368||4 378 430||4 317 159||4 265 397||0.26|

 |Coal, Lignate and Peat||2 129 498||2 153 956||1 994 194||1 470 997||857 660||-4.45|

 |Natural gas||634 290||782 829||1 017 869||1 372 570||1 682 341||5.00|